kariri8/File-Walker/README.md

 # File-Walker
-A program that recursively walks through a directory tree and counts number of word occurences The words are sorted alphabetically, and for each word the occurrences are grouped by file name which are also sorted.
+A program that recursively walks through a directory tree and counts number of word occurences and their locations in files.
+The words are sorted alphabetically, and for each word the occurrences are grouped by file name which are also sorted.
 Within a single file, the occurrences are sorted, first by line, then by column.